-For those of you who still cling to the idea that the originals are better, this record will set you straight.
+For those of you who still cling to the idea that the originals are better, this Hot Stamper pressing of the album should be just the ticket to set you straight.

 Yes, we can all agree that Rudy Van Gelder recorded it, brilliantly as a matter of fact.
 Shouldn’t he be the most natural choice to transfer the tape to disc, knowing, as we must assume he does, exactly what to fix and what to leave alone in the mix?